 Leather restoration starts with cleaning the surface of the leather.
 Remove any dirt, debris, or surface stains with a leather cleaning product.
 Commercial leather cleaners, like Leather Honey Leather Cleaner, are preferably used to clean the leather surface.
-Apply the cleaning product to the surface of the leather using a circular motion, making thin, even strokes.
-Wipe it off with a clean lint-free towel with the same motion.
+Apply the cleaning product to the surface of the leather using a circular and steady motion, making thin, even strokes.
+Then, wipe it off with a clean, lint-free towel with the same motion.
 An environment-friendly alternative is to use a mixture of 1 cup mink oil and ½ cup vinegar.

 Finished leather, which is commonly used in furniture, may become scratched with pet claws, jewelry, and other sharp items.
-While it might be easy to search for how to repair a leather couch on the internet, to properly restore scratched leather, use Leather Honey to recondition the area, restore lost moisture, and camouflage scratches or marks.
-We advise testing in a discreet area first and applying Leather Honey to the entire piece – instead of spot treating – as conditioning can darken some leather.
+While it might be easy to search for how to repair a leather couch on the internet, to properly restore scratched leather, use Leather Honey Leather Conditioner to recondition the area, restore lost moisture, and camouflage scratches or marks.
+We advise testing in a discreet area first and applying leather conditioner to the entire piece – instead of spot treating – as conditioning can darken some leather.
 The original color often returns over time.

-Aside conditioning to repair damage, leather needs to be conditioned regularly to restore lost moisture and keep the fibers flexible, preventing damage.
+Aside from leather conditioning to repair damage, leather needs to be conditioned regularly to restore lost moisture and keep the fibers flexible, preventing damage.
 For optimal result, use an all-natural, premium leather conditioner, such as Leather Honey.
-To start leather restoration and conditioning, apply Leather Honey to the leather surface in thin coats, using a lint-free cloth, paint brush, foam sponge or even you hands.
-Allow the conditioner to absorb for at least 2 hours (preferably 24) and wipe off any excess conditioner using a clean lint-free cloth.
+To start leather restoration and conditioning, apply Leather Honey to the leather surface in thin coats, using a lint-free cloth, paint brush, foam sponge or even your hands.
+Allow the conditioner to absorb for at least two hours (preferably 24).
+Then, wipe off any excess conditioner using a clean lint-free cloth.

 Patches or fillers are used to rectify minor damages on the leather’s surface.
-Apply the filler to the leather using a palette knife in a thin layer continuously until the hole levels up to the leather surface, then, let dry.
+Apply the filler to the leather using a palette knife in a thin layer continuously until the hole levels up to the leather surface, then let it dry.
 If the leather damage needs a patch, apply a considerable amount of adhesive to the edges of the patch, and stick it to the leather canvas.
 Make sure that the patch is fitted tightly into the leather and fill the edges with the filler.
 Sound intimidating?
-We admit this is no easy fix.
-It may be best to consult a professional in this case.
+We admit, this is no easy fix.
+It may be best to consult a professional!